mehrshaad/mehrshad-pypi/README.md

 + [win10toast](https://pypi.org/project/win10toast/)
 + [tqdm](https://pypi.org/project/tqdm/)

-All of these packages will be automatically installed after the first run! (if you don't already have them)
+All of these packages will be automatically installed after the first run! (if you don't have them already)

 ## NOTE
 Currently in *Beta* version, so errors possible.